marian-schulz/ABC2M21/documentation.md

 ## Typesetting

 ### score line-break
 The primary method for typesetting score line breaks (printed in the score) involves using code line breaks.
 Typically, one line of music code in the tune body corresponds to one line of printed music.
-To prevent a score line break due to a end of line in the music code, a backslash `\` can be used.
+To prevent a score line break due to a end of line in the music code, a backslash (\) can be used.
 ABC2M21 recognizes the backslash both at the end of a line and before a comment

+Note:
+* Line breaks and line continuation are among the most intricate small features of ABC, as there are numerous divergent approaches to them across different ABC versions.
+Addressing all these variations requires careful consideration of many subtle details by the translator.
+* It is not possible with music21 to create a score linebreak in the mittle of a measure.

 ```
 abc cba|\ % Backslash before the comment
 abc cba| % Backslash at the end of the line \